helidon-io/helidon/examples/microprofile/telemetry/greeting/README.md

   jaegertracing/all-in-one:1.41
 ```

 Run the Secondary service.
-Go to `secondary` folder and run:
+Go to `secondary` project and run:

 With JDK17+
 ```bash